hashimwarren/wysiwyg-blog/content/posts/hashim-the-king.md

 authors:
   - scott-byrne
 ---
-## Hashim is the servantking of his household
+## Hashim is the servant-king of his household